Skip to article frontmatterSkip to article content

 (b)

-Figure 3:How to use predefined components. (a) Code snippet demonstrating how to realize predefined components from the GDSFactory library.
+Figure 3:Reusing predefined components (PCells). (a) Code snippet demonstrating how to realize predefined components from the GDSFactory library.
 Subsequently the created geometry can placed (possibly multiple times) into a parent component.
 The position and orientation of each reference can be manipulated individually. (b) Resulting layout showing the placed rectangle and two instances of the text label with different positions and orientation.

 Functions as Parametric Cells (PCells)

 As we have seen in Figure 3 GDSFactory provides a mechanism to handle parametric components, that is components whose concrete geometry depends on a set of parameters.
-Such parametric components are commonly referred to as parametric cells (PCells).
-In GDSFactory PCells are defined as python functions decorated with @gf.cell.
+In GDSFactory such PCells are defined as python functions decorated with @gf.cell.
 These functions take parameters as input and have to return a gf.Component instance containing the generated geometry.
 As such, the PCell definitions inherit the full power and flexibility of the python ecosystem, including control flow and complex arithmetics.

 @gf.cell